aaguilarss/cardiogram/README.md

 ## Fixes

 Sometimes you need to run a test that changes an aspect of the environment.
-To fix the environment again, cardiogram provides a few macros wrapping `unwind-protect`.
+To fix the environment again, cardiogram has a few macros wrapping `unwind-protect`.
 The main one is `with-fixes`.

 ```common-lisp